pregazzoni/BigInsights-on-Apache-Hadoop/README.md

 *********************************************************************
 ### Running the scripts

-After performing the above setup steps, you can look at the README for the example to understand more about the example.
+After performing the above setup steps, you can look at the README.md file for the example you wish to run to find:

+- more information describing the example
+- detailed instructions for running the example

 See the list of examples [here](examples/README.md).

 *********************************************************************